cloud-gov/cg-site/content/apps/production-ready.md

 # Your guide to having production ready apps on cloud.gov

 Read this guide early and often, especially when you’re starting to consider a future project.
-It explains simple things you can do for reliable and responsive applications deployed on cloud.gov.
+It explains things you can do for reliable and responsive applications deployed on cloud.gov.

-## Basic best practices
+## Core best practices
+To build consistent, healthy, production-ready applications on cloud.gov incorporate the following practices into your development workflow from the beginning.

 ### Configuration as code
 To ensure consistency and reproducibility, you should capture your application configuration in version control.